AntonioNoack/RemsEngine/README.md

 You can download the [universal build here](https://github.com/AntonioNoack/RemsStudio/raw/master/out/artifacts/Universal/VideoStudio.jar).
 Later, I'll probably create specific builds depending on your OS, so they are smaller.

-### iOS
+### Mac OS

-I own no device to test Rem's Studio on iOS.
+I own no device to test Rem's Studio on Mac OS.
 I read that installing Java on iOS isn't that easy either.
 I am sure, you could make it work, if you are a developer.
-I have included the FFmpeg files for iOS in the [universal build, which you can download here](https://github.com/AntonioNoack/RemsStudio/raw/master/out/artifacts/Universal/VideoStudio.jar).
+I have included the FFmpeg files for Mac OS in the [universal build, which you can download here](https://github.com/AntonioNoack/RemsStudio/raw/master/out/artifacts/Universal/VideoStudio.jar).

+### Android / iOS

+I don't have currently good touch controls, and the ui isn't meant for mobile devices, soo...